 This probe thermometer delivers accurate readings, which is critical, but it’s the additional features that make it ideal for use with a smoker.
 The large display has a backlight feature, which helps with those dark, early-morning starts on long cooks.
 It includes a timer, so you can set short intervals to be reminded to baste or just keep an eye on the overall time.
 It’s designed with an alarm that can be set for both a low temperature (to -58 F/-50 C) and a high temperature (up to 572 F/300 C), which can help keep your cooking in the target range.
 The alarm has four volume settings — crank it up if you need to hear it across the backyard.
 The probe is 6 inches, and the 47-inch cable gives you room to place the unit on a nearby table.
 Includes a zippered case for storage and a pot clip, which is ideal for deep frying and candy making.

+This is our favorite smart wireless meat thermometer in testing.
 While other probe thermometers offer Bluetooth relay to a receiver or app, they do so from a base that’s connected to probes via wires.
 This is the only truly wireless probe among our picks.
 The device seems simplistic, but it’s full of useful bells and whistles: The storage case also charges the probe, which has two temperature sensors — the tip that’s inserted in the meat registers the internal temperature of the food, and the exposed end of the probe monitors the temperature inside the smoker, grill or oven.
 The internal-temp range goes up to 212˚F, while the ambient-temp thermometer is safe to 527˚F. The Bluetooth range of the Meater Plus extends up to 165 feet, so you can move a littl less than half a football field away from your smoker.
 The free smartphone app guides you through the cooking process and estimates how long until the food is ready; it even includes carryover cooking and rest time so you carve when the meat is perfect.
 Plus, it's dishwasher safe, which is not the case of many other thermometers.

 Best Instant-Read Thermometer for Smokers